JanezSedeljsak/ethereum-dapp/README.md

-This is a copy of a repository with some updates
+This is a copy of the following repository: https://github.com/dappuniversity/election/tree/2019_update With some small updates